Saudi Arabia offers cease-fire plan to Yemen rebels

 “It is up to the Houthis now,” Saudi Foreign Minister Prince Faisal bin Farhan told journalists in a televised news conference in Riyadh.
 “The Houthis must decide whether to put their interests first or Iran’s interests first.”

+A senior Houthi official, who spoke with The Associated Press on condition of anonymity under regulations, said the rebels had been aware of the proposal and in direct communication with the Saudis, as well as Omani interlocutors.
+However, he said the Saudis needed to do more to see a cease-fire implemented.

 Saudi Arabia said the plan would be presented both to the Houthis and Yemen’s internationally recognized government later Monday.
-Both would need to accept the plan in order for it to move forward, with any timeline likely to be set by U.N.
+Both would need to accept the plan for it to move forward, with any timeline likely to be set by U.N.
 Special Envoy to Yemen Martin Griffiths.

-Saudi Arabia has had direct contact with the Houthis prior to Monday’s announcement, as well as through intermediaries like the U.N., the U.S. and the sultanate of Oman.

 Saudi Arabia made two concessions to the Houthis in the plan, while not offering everything the rebels previously wanted.
 The first involves reopening Sanaa International Airport, a vital link for Yemen to the outside world that hasn’t seen regular commercial flights since 2015.
 Officials did not immediately identify what commercial routes they wanted to see resume.